MaDHouSe79/mh-parking/README.md

 - ✅ Admin Controll like disable or enable the system or set it to only allowed for vip players only.
 - ✅ User Controll like displaying text on screen.
 - ✅ Police can, if thay want, always see who owns the vehicle by using /parknames
+- ✅ Players with user status will only see the model name of this vecihle, not the owners name or plate.
 - ✅ 3D Waypoints is optional to use, uncommand the d3 waypoint in fxmanifest.lua file.
 - 👉 Your players will love this extra feature, if they can park there own vehicle in front of there housees or clubs.
 - 👉 Your players can setup youtube scene, and if they want, they can come back later, and your vecihles are still there.
-- 👉 This is very usefull cause if you make scene's and if somehthing goes wrong, then don't wory you vechiles are right there where you parked.
+- 👉 This is very usefull cause if you make scene and somehthing goes wrong, then don't wory you vechiles are right there where you parked.
 - 👉 And of course you should not forget to park your vehicle 👊😁👍